You are here

 - Vaginal and cervical: A sterile q-tip is used to take a swab from the cervix or vagina.
 This test is done if you have had vaginal sex or notice changes such as increased fluid or a change in fluid from your vagina.
 A Pap test may be done at the same time.

-- Urethral (penis): A swab from the penis is usually done when there is discharge from the penis or burning when peeing.
-A very small, sterile q-tip is gently placed into the tip of the penis.
-It can be uncomfortable for a moment, but is over quickly.
+- Urethral (penis): A swab is usually done when there is visible discharge from the penis.
+A sterile q-tip is used to take a swab from the discharge.
 This test is most accurate if you have not passed urine (peed) for 2 hours beforehand.

 - Anal: A sterile q-tip is gently inserted into the anus and a swab is taken from the inside of the rectum.
 An anal swab is taken if you have had anal sex or notice changes such as pus, pain or bleeding from the rectum.